Einstein was Right All Along

 Even applying the highest level of pre-purchase scrutiny only gets you so far.
 The description may indicate that the subject matter is of interest, but it is still a marketing pitch.
 It gives you no idea of the quality of either the information or the presentation.
 Furthermore, I think someone got a little carried away with their marketing hype.
 The description also tosses out some technical terms (e.g. rete algorithm, forward chaining, pruning strategies) perhaps meant to dazzle the potential buyer with AI jargon.
 The problem is, these terms don’t even appear in the book, much less get demonstrated as a foundation for game programing.
 I feel that no matter how much upfront research you did before you bought, you’d come away feeling you got less than you bargained for.

-What this book is not is a exploration of artificial intelligence as I have discussed that term previously on this website.
+What this book is not is an exploration of artificial intelligence as I have discussed that term previously on this website.
 This is not about machine learning or generic decision-making algorithms or (despite the buzz words) rule-engines.
 The book mentions applications like Chess only in passing.
 Instead, the term “AI” is used as a gamer might.
 It discusses a few tricks that a game programmer can use to make the supposedly-intelligent entities within a game appear to have, well, intelligence when encountered by the player.

 The topic that it does cover does, in fact, have some merit.
 The focus is mostly on simple algorithms and minimal code required to create the impression of intelligent characters within a game.
 Some of the topics I found genuinely enlightening.
-The overarching emphasis on simplicity is also something makes sense for programmers to aspire to.
+The overarching emphasis on simplicity is also something that makes sense for programmers to aspire to.
 There is no need to program a character to have a complex motivation if you can, with only a few lines of code, program him to appear to have such complex motivation.
 It is just that I’m not sure that these lessons qualify as “unleashing the power of Artificial Intelligence” by anyone’s definition.

 But even before I got that far, my impression started off very bad.
 The writing in this book is rather poor, in terms of grammar, word usage, and content.
 In some cases, misused words become so jarring as to make it difficult to read through a page.
 Elsewhere, there will be several absolutely meaningless sentences strung together, perhaps acknowledging that a broader context is required but not knowing how to express it.
 At first, I didn’t think I was going to get very far into the book.
 After a chapter or so, however, reading became easier.
 Part of it may be my getting used to the “style,” if one can call it that.
 Part of it may also be that there is more “reaching” in the introductory and concluding sections but less when writing about concrete points.